DrCubby/bcdsj/ticket/static/css/pure-release-0.6.0/README.md

   a responsive roll-up of everything, non-minified.

-* `pure-min.css`: Minified version of `pure.css` that should be used in production.
+* `pure-min.css`: Minified version of `pure.css` that should be used in statusion.

 * `pure-nr.css`: A Rollup of all modules without @media queries.
 This is a non-responsive roll-up of everything, non-minified.

-* `pure-nr-min.css`: Minified version of `pure-nr.css` that should be used in production.
+* `pure-nr-min.css`: Minified version of `pure-nr.css` that should be used in statusion.

 * `grids-responsive.css`: Unminified version of Pure's grid stylesheet which includes @media queries.

 * `grids-responsive-min.css`: Minified version of `grids-responsive.css` that
-  should be used in production.
+  should be used in statusion.

 [Grunt]: http://gruntjs.com/